 When you see a successful person, do you ever think about who helped them become great?
 Very often, someone who has accomplished great things in life had someone — a parent, a grandparent, a teacher, a friend — who believed in them and helped guide them to greatness.

-Here are the stories of six famous Americans and the people around them who expected them to be successful—and who kept reminding them to stick with it and reach for the stars.
-Share these stories with your own kids as examples of high expectations and the value of hard work.
+Here are the stories of six famous American heroes and the people around them who expected them to be successful — and who kept reminding them to stick with it and reach for the stars.
+Share these stories with your own kids as examples of how high expectations and hard work can reap rewards.

-Olympic swimmer Michael Phelps has won 16 gold medals.
+Olympic swimmer Michael Phelps has won 23 gold medals.
 But as a child he had a very hard time focusing.
 He was teased and bullied in school and was diagnosed with ADHD.
 But Michael’s mother, Debbie, a single working mom raising three children, stuck with her son to get him the extra help he needed in school.
-And when they discovered his talent for swimming, she helped him stay focused, be a good sport—and go for the gold!
+And when they discovered his talent for swimming, she helped him stay focused, be a good sport — and go for the gold!

 President Barack Obama

 “What is best in me, I owe to her,” wrote President Barack Obama about his mother, S. Ann Soetoro.
 When Obama was barely two years old, his single mother returned to college and collected food stamps to help support the family.
 But she always had high expectations for her son.
 She used to wake him at 4 a.m. every morning to give him English lessons, always reminding him of the value of hard work.